BenMarriner/Wordle/README.md

 # Wordle
- A CLI program that plays Wordle.
+A WPF program that plays Wordle.
 Requires .NET 8.0

 Below, I have listed some assumptions that were made based on the requirements of the task:
 1. The original unfiltered dictionary file was obtained from http://gwicks.net/dictionaries.htm as per the task's requirements